-Prior to January 1, 2008, pursuant to the Provisional Regulations of the PRC on Enterprise Income Tax and the Income Tax Law of the PRC for Foreign Invested Enterprises ("FIEs") and Foreign Enterprises, the Company's VIEs of which Autohome WFOE is the primary beneficiary, were subject to PRC enterprise income tax ("EIT") at a statutory rate of 33% on taxable income.
+Prior to January 1, 2008, pursuant to the Provisional Regulations of the PRC on Enterprise Income Tax and the Income Tax Law of the PRC for Foreign Invested Enterprises ("FIE") and Foreign Enterprises, the Company's VIEs of which Autohome WFOE is the primary beneficiary, were subject to PRC enterprise income tax ("EIT") at a statutory rate of 33% on taxable income.
 On March 16, 2007, the National People's Congress enacted the Enterprise Income Tax Law ("the New EIT Law"), effective on January 1, 2008.
 The New EIT Law unified the previously-existing separate income tax laws for domestic enterprises and FIEs and adopted a unified 25% enterprise income tax rate applicable to all resident enterprises in China, except for certain entities eligible for preferential tax rates and grandfather rules stipulated by the New EIT Law.

-In September 2010, Autohome WFOE has been recognized as a "High-New Technology Enterprise" ("HNTE"), and is eligible for a 15% preferential tax rate effective from 2010 to 2012 and thereafter for an additional three years through an administrative renewal process if it qualifies.
+Since September 2010, Autohome WFOE has been recognized as a "High-New Technology Enterprise", and eligible for a 15% preferential tax rate effective from 2010 to 2012 and thereafter for an additional three years through an administrative renewal process if it qualifies.

-The Company's VIEs were subject to EIT at a rate of 25% for the years ended December 31, 2010, 2011 and 2012.
+The Company's VIEs were subject to EIT at a rate of 25% for the year ended December 31, 2010 and the nine months ended September 30, 2011.